 - Though Medicare Part B only covers emergency ambulance transportation, some private Medicare Advantage plans may cover non-emergency transportation, such as trips to the doctor’s office.

 Medicare covers a wide range of services and items while at the hospital or doctor’s office.
 But what does Medicare cover to actually get you there?

 This article addresses how Medicare covers transportation services in both emergency and non-emergency situations, including ambulance rides to the hospital and transportation to a doctor’s office.

-When Does Medicare Part B Pay for Ambulance Transportation?
+Does Medicare Part B Pay for Transportation? - Ambulance or Airlift Transportation

 Ground ambulance transportation is covered by Medicare Part B if you must be taken to a hospital, critical access hospital or skilled nursing facility for medically necessary services and when transportation by any other vehicle could endanger your health.

 Ambulance transportation by airplane or helicopter – sometimes referred to as emergency airlift transport – is covered by Medicare Part B if rapid transportation is medically necessary and can’t be provided via ground transportation.

 Non-emergency ambulance transportation may be covered by Part B if you have a written order from a doctor stating that the transportation is medically necessary.
 An example of covered non-emergency transportation might be if a beneficiary who is on dialysis needs transportation to a dialysis facility but has no other means to get there.

 If you receive non-emergency ambulance transportation and the ambulance company believes it may not be covered by Medicare, you must receive an Advance Beneficiary Notice of Noncoverage (ABN).